jpmandon/modbus-rtuslave-mbulibs/README.md

 - read input registers
 This code has been tested on linux ( ubuntu and raspbian ).

-An example made with lazarus is in the directory example.
+An example made with lazarus is in the example directory.

 A minimal implementation of this object can be found in the simplertuslave example.